shayzimm/T3A2-A-Full-Stack-Project-Part-A-/README.md

 ### Target Audience

-The target audience includes travelers looking for unique accommodation experiences, particularly those interested in tiny homes.
-The app is also targeted at property owners who want to manage bookings and listings efficiently.
+The target audience for Yallambee Tiny Homes primarily includes young, professional couples from Sydney and Canberra who are seeking a unique and tranquil getaway.
+These travelers are looking for a chance to disconnect from their busy lives and enjoy a peaceful stay in a beautiful, off-grid tiny home.
+Additionally, the app is designed to cater to the owners of Yallambee, who wish to efficiently manage bookings, listings, and guest interactions through a more controlled and personalised platform.

 ### Tech Stack